sboesebeck/morphium/docs/howtos/references-and-relationships.md

 ```

 **Best practices for bidirectional references:**
+1. Cycle detection is automatic — bidirectional references work out of the box
-1. Use `lazyLoading = true` on at least one side to prevent deserialization cycles
+2. For performance, consider `lazyLoading = true` on one side to skip a DB round-trip
-2. Use `automaticStore = false` on one side and store that entity first
+3. Use `automaticStore = false` on one side and store that entity first
-3. Both approaches can be combined:
+4. These approaches can be combined:

 ```java
 @Entity